 Career Map: Dietitian

-This document was updated in March 2007 in collaboration with the Access to Professions and Trades Unit, Ontario Ministry of Training, Colleges and Universities.
+This document was updated in December 2014 in collaboration with the Ontario Ministry of Citizenship, Immigration and International Trade.
 Requirements may have changed by the time you apply.
 Please contact the College of Dietitians of Ontario before completing your application.

 In order to become registered with CDO, you must: